prashantgpt91/prashantgpt91.github.io/_posts/2020-06-11-install-conda-env-as-notebook kernel.md

 ---
 layout: post
-title:  How to download files from google drive using wget
+title:  How to install conda env as notebook kernel
 categories: blog
 tags: misc
 ---